pilleatus/orientdb-tutorial-distributed-database/gitbook/access_db_with_java.md

 # Access DB with Java

 In this chapter we will access the database from Eclipse via Java.
+For a better start, the authors of the book have already create an example Java-Project.
+Following the the methods of the example will be explained.
+After understanding this example you can modify it and run your own tests.
+As a sample you can use more server or adding more complex classes to the database.

 The customer example is a Java-Object-Project, so we have to use the Object-API from OrientDB:

 http://orientdb.com/docs/last/Object-Database.html